Skip to content

 5. Engineered overconsumption.
 Fifty-five percent of calories in the American diet come from ultra-processed foods engineered to the "bliss point" — the precise ratio of sugar, fat, and salt that maximizes consumption without triggering satiety.
 Companies that sell food by weight profit when people consume more.

 6. The sickness economy.
-The US spends approximately $4.9 trillion on healthcare annually.
+The US spends approximately $5.3 trillion on healthcare annually (CMS, latest available NHE estimate).
 Ninety percent goes to chronic disease management.
 Between 1.1% and 5.9% goes to prevention.
 Goldman Sachs asked in a 2018 biotech research report: "Is curing patients a sustainable business model?"
 Within pharmaceutical economics, the answer was genuinely unclear.

 7. The productivity-pay gap.
 Since 1973, American worker productivity has increased 72.2%.
 Median compensation has increased 8.7%.
 The 63-point gap represents value produced by labor and captured by capital — stock buybacks, executive compensation, financialized corporate governance.